dalslandan200/speedhead-vanitygen/README.md

 * [bitcoin.sh](https://github.com/grondilu/bitcoin-bash-tools/blob/master/bitcoin.sh)
 * or any common wallet software.

-Do not run this program on a computer where others have the ability to strace your program's execution.
+Do not run this program on a computer where others have the ability to trace your program's execution.

 License